intmus/inttheory22-23/_19-chromatic-chords/a1-ex-aug6thchord.md

 [C2_A,,] [G,,C][G,,B,]| [G,4C,]|| [_A,,2D] [G,,2D]| [C4C,]||]
 w:C:Ger+6 I6/4 V I Fr+6 V7 I{% endcapture %}
 {% include abc-example.html number="5" abc=ex5 %}

+### Conclusions

+Passing through another chord can hide the objectionable parallels created by the tendency tones of the Ger<sup>+6</sup>.
+In particular, a cadential 6/4 chord can still provide the standard resolutions for the tendency tone (to the dominant scale degree) but also provides an outlet for the ^b3 to resolve by half-step to the third of the I<sup>6/4</sup> as you can see in the first example.
+In this case, the ^b3 will often be re-spelled to a ^#2, but this does not change the function or labeling of the chord.

+The other option that is commonly used is resolving any augmented sixth chord to a V<sup>7</sup> chord rather than a triad.
+In this case though, the smoothest resolution to the seventh of the V<sup>7</sup> is to alter the resolution of one of the tones that create the augmented sixth interval--particularly, the ^#4.
+Instead of resolving upward by half-step to `sol`, you can resolve the ^#4 *downward by half-step* to the seventh of the V<sup>7</sup> as demonstrated in the second example above.

 ## Labeling augmented sixth chords